What is fetal ultrasound?

 - Take any medicines, including prescriptions, over-the-counter medicines, vitamins, and herbal supplements

-Drink several glasses of water before the procedure.
-You will need to have a full bladder.
-This helps give clearer images.
+You may be asked to drink several glasses of water before the procedure.
+This can help give clearer images.

 What happens during a fetal ultrasound?

-- You will be asked to remove your clothes.
-You will be given a hospital gown to wear.
+- If you are having a transabdominal ultrasound, you will be asked to raise your shirt to expose your abdomen.
+For a transvaginal ultrasound, you will be asked to remove your clothes from the waist down.
+You will be given a sheet to place over your legs.
 You may be asked to remove jewelry or other objects.

 - You will lie on an exam table, either on your back or on your side.